Shippable/admiral/releaseNotes/master.md

 ## Features
   - **Improved usability of the Nodes dashboard**: You can see the OS and architecture of your nodes when you click on any node in the Node pool.
+  - **Ability to specify timeout for runCI and runSh jobs**: You can specify the timeout of your runSh jobs in yml or Shippable UI.
+In the UI, timeout can be specified at the Node pool or Subscription level in the Node pool or Subscription settings respectively.
+Please read the [runSh](http://rcdocs.shippable.com/platform/workflow/job/runsh/) documentation on timeoutMinutes for more inforamtion on how to specify the timeout in your yml file.

 ## Fixes
   - When deploy jobs are removed from the yml, the services that they deployed are deleted automatically.